-So, is this all there is to it?
-Mainstream Gothic and Symphonic Metal?
-Nope.
-Listening a bit closer, there is a much more crafty side to their song structure than meets the eye (or more the ear) during the first listen.
-I daresay that this is what wins the day for them.
+Deeper down, there is a much craftier side to the song structure than meets the ear during the first listen.
+And I daresay that this is what wins the day for them.

-One of the main pillars of the album is the discreet, but very skillful use of electronics.
+One of the main pillars of Daedalum is the discreet, but very skillful use of electronics.
 The keyboard contribution by Pasquale Barile really underlines the production well, without being overwhelming.
-Same goes with the synthesizers, even if some of that stuff sails dangerously close to the poppy realm at times.
-So, in other words, Revenience neatly navigated around this black rock that the adepts of the sweetish soft metal mainstream like to shipwreck on all the time.
+The same goes for the synthesizers, even if some of that stuff sails dangerously close to the Pop Metal realm at times.
+In other words, Revenience neatly navigated around this black rock that the adepts of the sweetish soft metal mainstream like to shipwreck on all the time.
 If only just.

-The strategically placed growls uttered by Simone Spolzino on Daedalum complement the overall tune, not the other way around as is often the case.
+The strategically placed growls uttered by Simone Spolzino complement the overall tune, not the other way around as is often the case.
 And I really appreciate that they did not play the Beauty and the Beast game.
 At least not too much to be obnoxious.
-All of this complements the female front Debora Ceneri quite well, who quite expertly leads through the tracks.
+All of this complements the female vocalist Debora Ceneri quite well.

-Whilst the jury is kind of out on that first one, they hit the fan with the second concoction Blown away by the Wind.
-Sounding like a mix between Cristina Scabbia (Lacuna Coil) and the smokiness of Carly Smithson (We Are The Fallen) on this track, Debora Ceneri really rocks the scene with a lot of variety.
-And with a very gummy voice to boot.
+Now, whilst the jury is kind of out on that questionable intro, the band hits the fan with the second concoction Blown away by the Wind.
+Sounding like a mix between Cristina Scabbia (Lacuna Coil) and the smokiness of Carly Smithson (We Are The Fallen), Debora Ceneri really rocks the stage with a lot of variety and her truly elastic voice

-Because on Shamble, she again projects this different flavor, sounding faintly reminiscent of stuff Kate Bush did way back in the past.
+On Shamble, she again projects a different flavor.
+The track sounds faintly reminiscent of Kate Bush way back in time.
 Not quite as high-pitched and intense, but some parts of that song constantly remind me of this very magic potion.

-Revenience created a creditable piece of work with their début.
-The very visible professionalism on this record really is one of the main selling points.
-Nothing of the tinny, somewhat overly brickwalled sound that many of the firstling soundscapes often produce.
-Good, complex song writing, combined with a reasonable production and mixing/mastering job take the album to an astonishing level for a first album.
+It sure did, and Revenience created a creditable debut.
+These are pros at work.
+You’ll find none of that tinny, somewhat overly brickwalled sound that many of the firstling soundscapes often produce.
+Good, complex songwriting, combined with a reasonable production take the album to an astonishing level.

-It is laudable that they went right for a full length and did not lose themselves in a gazillion of demos and EPs.
+It is also laudable that Revenience went right for a full length and did not lose themselves in a gazillion of demos and EPs.
 And they do this in a genre that many pronounced dead, yet many more are happily active in.
-I liked their ability for this crafty variety in a style that has its firmly set tones and directions.
-A refreshing touch to any of the tracks that are present on this disc.
-If they can come out from under the established players in this genre and get us more of this, then they will have a very bright future.